Five Developments to Watch in Medical Lab Science (2026)

 RNA-based therapies intercept abnormalities in a patient’s genetic structure that might indicate worsening conditions.
 Closely related to DNA-based therapies, RNA therapies allow scientists and medical professionals to identify genetic abnormalities in a patient and get ahead of them before they’re translated into working genetic proteins.

-The mRNA vaccines that are developed by teams across the world require highly-specialized conditions and laboratories.
+The mRNA vaccines that are being developed by teams across the world require highly specialized conditions and laboratories.
 As such, many have yet to see widespread use in medicine.
-In the coming years, we can expect that many such vaccines will be engineered to provide treatment and relief from enervating conditions and diseases.
+In the coming years, we can expect that many such vaccines will be engineered to provide treatment and relief from debilitating conditions and diseases.

 4. 3D Printing

-One of the many advantages of 3D printing is that devices and replacement organs are printed from patient-specific dimensions, meaning that they fit better with an individual’s specific anatomy.
-This typically includes cranial implants, orthopedic implants, external prosthetics, working parts of the heart, and highly-personalized airway stents for those diseases that cause complications of the airways.
+One of the many advantages of 3D printing is that devices and replacement organs are printed to the patient’s specific dimensions, meaning they fit better with an individual’s anatomy.
+This typically includes cranial implants, orthopedic implants, external prosthetics, heart valves, and highly personalized airway stents for diseases that cause airway complications.
 The market applications of 3D printing are very nearly limitless.
 Recently, at the Cleveland Clinic, 3D printing was used to aid in a total face transplant.

 Colorado State University offers a credential in 3D printing through its online education programs.
 In keeping with many upskilling developments in the past ten years, this certificate is represented as a badge that can be displayed on resumes, CVs, and other official documents.